alexbruster/Foreign-currency-exchange/README.md

 # Description

 Foreign currency exchange application.
-It is made to practice with the React router, Hooks and data request to an API (https://exchangeratesapi.io/).
+It is made to practice with the React router, Hooks, material-UI and data request to an API (https://exchangeratesapi.io/).

 ## Available Scripts